Panera Bread Douglasville opens - News & Views

 Panera Bread Douglasville opens

+On Friday, October 6th, Panera Bread Douglasville opened to enthusiastic crowds who have been eagerly awaiting the new restaurant ever since it was announced.
+The project was approved by the city government in March of this year and the firm building the facility finished ahead of their goal of completing construction sometime before Thanksgiving.

-Panera Bread Douglasville is located at 2868 Chapel Hill Road in Douglasville.
+The new Panera Bread location is located at 2868 Chapel Hill Road in Douglasville.
 It replaces Joe's Crab Shack, in the Target Shopping Center.
 The building has been completely renovated and uses the latest designs for the rapidly growing chain.

 The Douglasville location is a state-of-the-art location for Panera and boasts numerous features that are new to the Atlanta market.
 It is also larger than most Panera Bread locations, and based on the initial response from local residents, that was a wise decision.